 Rider License fee (as of 1st August 2014) is $50

-Just contact ESNZ and we can arrange for a Rider’s License to be processed and emailed to you and the Federation of the Country in which you require it for.
+Complete a Rider Licence Form and submit it to ESNZ with payment and we can arrange for a Rider’s License to be processed and emailed to you.

 If a horse is competing at an FEI event in the country in which the horse lives, the horse must be